-- (1) A first offense, not less than \$1,000 but not more than \$5,000. - (2) A second offense that occurs within six years of the first offense, not less than \$5,000 but not more than \$10,000. - (3) A third offense that occurs within six years of the third offense, not less than \$10,000 but not more than \$15,000.
+- (1) A first offense, not less than \$1,000 but not more than \$5,000. - (2) A second offense that occurs within six years of the first offense, not less than \$5,000 but not more than \$10,000.

+(3) A third offense that occurs within six years of the third offense, not less than \$10,000 but not more than \$15,000.

-Proposed law provides that upon a first violation of serving or selling to any person under the age of 21, the commissioner shall require the Class A-General retail permit holder to verify the age of each person entering the establishment through an age verification system authorized by the commissioner.
+Proposed law provides that upon a first violation of serving or selling to any person under the age of 21, the commissioner shall require the Class A-General retail permit holder or a permitted establishment where beverages of either high or low alcoholic content are the principal commodity sold or served to the public for consumption on the permit holder's premises, to verify the age of each person entering the establishment through an age verification system authorized by the commissioner.
 Requires the use of an age verification system if an order or agreement is entered in lieu of an administrative hearing.
 Provides that one-half of fines collected in accordance with proposed law be used solely for enforcement.

-Proposed law provides that any person under the age of 21 who is sold or served intoxicating beverages by a person holding a Class A-General permit shall have a right of action against the permit holder for any injury or damages suffered due to his intoxication.
-Provides that the right of action extends to the person's estate, successors, or survivors.
+Proposed law provides that any person under the age of 21 who is sold or served intoxicating beverages by a person holding a Class A-General permit or a permitted establishment where beverages of either high or low alcoholic content are the principal commodity sold or served to the public for consumption on the permit holder's premises, shall have a cause of action against the permit holder for any injury or damages suffered due to his intoxication.
+Provides that the cause of action extends to the person's estate, successors, or survivors.

-Proposed law provides that a person who sustains any injury or damages caused by a person under the age of 21 who is served intoxicating beverages by a person holding a Class A-General permit shall have a right of action against the permit holder for any injury or damages sustained due to the intoxication of the underage person to whom the beverages were sold.
-Provides that the right of action extends to the person's estate, successors, or survivors.
+Proposed law provides that a person who sustains any injury or damages caused by a person under the age of 21 who is served intoxicating beverages by a person holding a Class A-General permit or a permitted establishment where beverages of either high or low alcoholic content are the principal commodity sold or served to the public for consumption on the permit holder's premises, shall have a cause of action against the permit holder for any injury or damages sustained due to the intoxication of the underage person to whom the beverages were sold.
+Provides that the cause of action extends to the person's estate, successors, or survivors.

-Proposed law provides the right of action authorized by proposed law shall be in addition to any other right of action otherwise provided by law.
+Proposed law does not prohibit any other cause of action otherwise provided by law.